iriiiina/scripts/README.md

 ## rename-log-files.sh
     ./rename-log-files.sh
 Rename log files: module.log.01.12.2015 -> module.log.2015.12.01.
-It was used to change format of the date from dd.MM.yyyy to yyy.MM.dd to fix file sorting by name.
+It was used to change format of the date from dd.MM.yyyy to yyyy.MM.dd to fix file sorting by name.

 ## nortal-logo.sh
     ./nortal-logo.sh